sam-plankis/pyaduct/README.md

 # The Abstraction

 `pydduct` provides two main classes - the Broker and Client.
-A Broker can be be bound to a IPC or TCP socket, and is the central message router for the system.
+A Broker can be be bound to a IPC or TCP/IP socket, and is the central message router for the system.
 Any number of Clients can be connected to the Broker, and these clients expose two primary message patterns: